pratikmistry96/Photometry-Pipeline/README.md

 # Photometry Pipeline

-This pipeline was developed to process, analyze, and visualize
+This pipeline was developed to process, analyze, and visualize data acquired during fiber photometry experiments.
+This pipeline includes the following processing / analysis:

 ## Dependencies: